jesherjoshua/faceai/README.md

 * The app leverages the TensorFlow deep learning framework to perform face embedding generation
 * The ResNet50 model, pre-trained on a large-scale facial recognition dataset, is used for feature extraction and embedding computation
 * The generated embeddings are compared against a pre-populated database of embeddings using efficient distance metric calculations
-* The user interface allows for batch processing of multiple images and supports querying the database with multiple names
+* The user interface allows for batch processing of multiple images(including multiple targets)
-* The app is designed for high performance, utilizing techniques such as parallel processing and optimized data structures for large-scale image collections.
+* The prototype is hosted on huggingface-spaces.